-Over the past several decades, the major trends in agricultural water use efficiency have been: Advances in plant genetics to produce higher yields with less water; significant improvements in the efficiency of center pivot irrigation systems; increased use of subsurface drip systems; and, the widespread adoption of conservation tillage practices.
-While these trends are expected to continue, an emerging movement that is gaining ground is irrigation scheduling which employs a variety of techniques to more precisely apply water when and where it is needed.
+Over the past several decades, the major trends in agricultural water use efficiency have been: Advances in plant genetics to produce higher yields with less water; improvements in the efficiency of irrigation systems; and, widespread adoption of conservation tillage practices.
+While these trends are expected to continue, an emerging movement is irrigation scheduling which employs a variety of techniques to apply water more precisely when and where it is needed.